junbon-deriv/japan/kyoto/kyoto.md

 ### Lunch
-- **Mukh** kaiseki.
-Reservation madd at 12:15pm.
+- **Muku** kaiseki.
+Reservation made at 12:15pm.
 Dining time 70 minutes.

 - **eX Cafe Kyoto Arashiyama** for its famous Tenryuji Parfait or **Kumonocha cafe** for cloud cake and river views.
 After or before lunch.